EngineerSmith/AppleCake/README.md

 appleCake.beginSession(false) -- Doesn't use threading and writes to default "profile.json"
 ```
 #### .endSession()
 This close's the active session, this function needs to be called otherwise the file will not be closed correctly.
-If in the event of a crash or you didn't end the session, see (Crash)[#Crash].
+If in the event of a crash or you didn't end the session, see [Crash](#crash).
 ```lua
 appleCake.endSession()
 ```